Lifecycle Management Integration Guide

 API Key

 An API key is a technical credential used to authenticate and authorize requests sent to the platform APIs.
 It allows the platform to recognize the calling tenant, validate that it is permitted to access a given environment, and enforce the permissions assigned to that integration.
 In this sense, the API key is part of the request authentication mechanism, as it identifies the calling party at the tenant level.
-Depending on the integration model, it may be used on its own or together with other authentication mechanisms such as OAuth client credentials.

-Once generated, the API key is stored securely in the tenant configuration and used by the tenant’s integration components when calling the Digital Credential Platform APIs.
+Once generated, the API key must be stored securely in the tenant configuration and used by the tenant’s integration components when calling the Digital Credential Platform APIs.
 It should be treated as a confidential credential, protected against unauthorized access, and rotated if compromised or when operationally required.
 The Experience Portal also provides visibility into key validity, usage, and rotation options, which supports secure lifecycle management of the credential.

 Enrollment